emiliosmith/mdef_emilio2/docs/FabAcademy/03-week 3 FabAcademy.md

 - Lastly with the model in 2D I create the drawings and ad the kerfing pattern, after that the drawing was ready to laser cut.

 ![](../images/fabw3_3.jpg)
+*Kerf is used to call the material loss in the process but it is know for the different patterns used for allowing the different rigid material to bend, like cardboard, MDF and acrylic.

 ###Final product